Celestine1729/Celestine1729/README.md

 ### Hi there 👋 , I am Celestine
-Mathematical and Numerical Analysis , Parallelizing Algorithms, chess, and Scientific Computing.
+Author of DNLAP, Interested in Mathematical and Numerical Analysis , Parallelizing Algorithms, chess, and Scientific Computing.